 Progestin-only treatments are available as pills, injections, and intrauterine devices.

 Norethindrone and medroxyprogesterone are oral pills and medroxyprogesterone are also available as an injection.

-Progesterone pills are usually taken daily and at the same time, every day whereas injections are given once every three months.
+Progesterone pills are usually taken daily and at the same time every day.
+On the other hand, injections are given once every three months.

-Danazol is a synthetic male hormone or androgen that can also be used to manage endometriosis.
-Danazol lowers estrogen levels and prevents the growth of endometrial tissue.
-However, it is not used commonly any longer as it comes with the risk of severe side effects including weight gain, changes in menstrual cycles, and other androgenic effects such as excess hair growth in a male pattern.
+Danazol is a synthetic male hormone or androgen that can also help manage endometriosis.
+It lowers estrogen levels and prevents the growth of endometrial tissue.
+However, its use is no longer common.
+This is because of the risk of severe side effects including weight gain, changes in menstrual cycles, and other androgenic effects such as excess hair growth in a male pattern.

-Leuprolide acetate (leuprorelin, or Depo Lupron) is an injection that is given every one or three months to treat endometriosis.
-Leuprolide interferes in the signaling that tells the ovaries to make estrogen and thus lowers natural estrogen levels inhibiting the growth endometriosis.
-Essentially, it tells the brain to stop sending messenger hormones (follicle-stimulating hormone and luteinizing hormone, FSH and LH) to the ovaries, thus creating a state of pseudo-menopause.
+Leuprolide acetate (leuprorelin, or Depo Lupron) is an injection that women receive every one or three months to treat endometriosis.
+Leuprolide interferes with the signaling that tells the ovaries to make estrogen.
+It, therefore, lowers natural estrogen levels inhibiting the growth of endometriosis.
+Essentially, it tells the brain to stop sending messenger hormones (follicle-stimulating hormone and luteinizing hormone, FSH and LH) to the ovaries.
+In other words, it creates a state of pseudo-menopause.
 However, the continuous administration of leuprorelin can lead to side effects such as hot flashes, vaginal dryness, and low bone mineral density with a risk of fracture.
-Therefore, leuprorelin is often supplemented by hormonal “add-back” therapy in which a progesterone pill is administered alongside to offset the side effects and prevent endometriosis progression at the same time.
+Therefore, doctors often supplement leuprorelin with hormonal “add-back” therapy in which they prescribe a progesterone pill alongside to offset the side effects and prevent endometriosis progression at the same time.